Loga-Thrim/Loga-Thrim/README.md

 ## Hi there, I'm Frame 👋

-### currently working as a Software Engineer at Refinitiv LSEG
+### currently working as a Software Engineer at Taishi
 ##### Short about me.
 - #####  Fullstack developer
 - #####  Coding competition